ruchitabaglane/2021_Spring_finals/README.md

 ## Hypothesis 2

-Does availability of vaccine influence on number of Covid-19 tests being performed?
+Does availability of vaccine has an influence on number of Covid-19 tests being performed?

 H0 : Administration of vaccine has impacted the number of Covid-19 tests being conducted(positively or negatively).<br>
 HA : Vaccine had no impact on the number of Covid-19 tests being conducted.